lushang/Salesforce/README.md

 # Salesforce
-Sample Code used on Force.com Platform
+1. Sample Code used on Force.com Platform
+2. docs about metadata/configuration of Salesforce